blue-stone-j/cloud-sample/README.md

-# cloud-downsample
+# cloud downsample and filter
-Some algorithm for downsampling point cloud.
+Some algorithm to downsample or filter point cloud.